Project management is filled with terminology and lingo that you wouldn’t be familiar with unless you work in the field.

 - Make data-driven decisions based on the evaluation’s outcome.

 In the context of project management, SWOT can be used across all stages, but also even before the project is launched.
 It acts as a risk management instrument and helps test the idea to see whether it makes sense to go ahead with it or not.
+Also talking about business it is also important to advise you the help of digital marketing agencies for startups that will take care of marketing in your business.

 Scrum is a project management framework used most in the IT field.
 The framework celebrates self-sufficiency and horizontal hierarchy within the teams.